 Mr. Toro’s tank crew used plenty of elbow grease and just as much profanity as they put in 12 hour days to get those tanks dropped.
 Once the parts were on the hangar floor and the crew was ready to begin the spraying, I split with no regrets.
 The stuff they were cleaning away was a sealant that had been used during the construction of the wing in France.
 The sealant, PR-1422 and PR-1431, was a dark brown color and when you picked at it with your fingers it seemed hard a crusty.
 I wondered to our A.I. how some of that couldn’t help but break away and contaminate the fuel?
 He simply replied, “That’s what filters are for.”

 By the time I’d spent four working days plus a weekend up north relaxing it was time to get back to Hangar 6 and the Falcon 20 that looked a lot like a skeleton.
-There we no windows, the cockpit was empty- including the entire instrument panel, every space that could be open was now a gaping hole, both engines were off the airframe and resting on racks, the rudder and every other control surface was off… but those tanks were all sealed up nice and pretty.
+There were no windows, the cockpit was empty- including the entire instrument panel, every space that could be open was now a gaping hole, both engines were off the airframe and resting on racks, the rudder and every other control surface was off… but those tanks were all sealed up nice and pretty.
 Mr. Toro and his crew had done their job.

 Of course they left us with a hangar that smelled like MEK for the next week or so.